ramandeepSingh122/Global-AI-Job-Market-Analysis-2024-2025/README.md

 8. Time trends and job posting analysis,
 9. Advanced analyses like salary growth trend, benefit score correlation, and job description length impact on salary and many more
-All the queries executed can be find here [Project1Actual.sql](Project1Actual.sql) All the results of queries were imported in MS excel as CSV file [Analysis_Results](Analysis_Results) ,for visualization and Further analysis using Python
+All the queries executed can be find here [Project1Actual.sql](Project1Actual.sql) All the results of queries were imported in MS excel as CSV file which can be find at [Analysis_Results](Analysis_Results) ,for visualization and Further analysis using Python

 **Visualization**
 For visualizing data PowerBI desktop was used . entire report was divided into 5 pages for efficient storytelling.